Can dogs eat raw meat?

 That’s why they’re a great choice if you’re traveling because it won’t weigh you down but is still much healthier than regular dry kibbles.

 Frozen raw food, just like any other food, lasts longer and is good for storage.
 To feed your dog, take it out of the freezer and let it thaw overnight.
-The food is then ready for consuming for the next 48 to 72 hours.
+The food is then ready for consumption within the next 48 to 72 hours.

 Transitioning To A Raw Food Diet

-Transitioning starts by reducing the percentage of current food forms and slowly incorporates more raw food in the dog’s diet.
+Transitioning starts by reducing the percentage of current food forms and slowly incorporating more raw food in the dog’s diet.

 Here’s a brief guide that you can implement at any age to transition to a raw food diet: